chef/chef-web-docs/chef_master/source/server_replication.rst

 * Disaster recovery or backup/restore processes.
 The replication process is read-only and cannot be changed to read-write
 * Synchronizing a replica instance with another replica instance
 * Node re-registration.
-A node may be associated only with a single Chef server
+A node may be associated only with a single Chef Server

 .. end_tag